- 1 Goa Carnival, India

 What is carnival in Solo?

 The Solo Batik Carnival occurs in the ancient royal city of Surakarta also known as Solo.
 The Solo Batik Carnival was created to showcase Javanese Culture and heritage.
 The carnival was also created to show off the ancient art of Batik, which is a method of cloth dying that the city is famous for.

 The carnival features a big procession which turns the main streets of Solo into a giant batik catwalk.
 The participants must wear Batik Costumes and the procession is a fashion fiesta!
 The participants dance in their beautiful costumes down a 4km parade route.

 Pawai Paskah Kupang, Indonesia

 What is Carnival in Indonesia?

 In the Roman Catholic community of Kupang located in Indonesia, they throw an annual carnival celebration called Pawai Paskah Kupang.
-About 25,000 Christians take part in the parade that consist of over 80 different carnival groups.
+About 25,000 Christians take part in the parade that consists of over 80 different carnival groups.
 The groups include interfaith organisations, youth organisations, NGO’s and educational institutions.

 There is also a total of 14 different ethnic groups from various tribes who for the parade get dressed up in their traditional clothing.
 The parade is accompanied by hymns, music and floats.
 The floats are decorated with images of Jesus Christs.
 The aim of the carnival is to ensure that interfaith harmony in the community.
-This parade has been going for over 20 years.
+This parade has been going on for over 20 years.